NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 - lower activation energy
 Interstitial Diffusion:
 - occurs though most of the material
-- not very limited as occurs in the interstitial space between main structure atoms
+- not very limited as occurs in the interstitial space between main structure atoms, faster with greater size differences between main and interstitial atoms
 - Low activation energy

+# 5